-Rams need Rooney's reputation to rebuild - Steele
+'Rooney's reputation will help rebuild Derby'

 Derby County need Wayne Rooney's reputation to rebuild in League One next season, says former Rams goalkeeper and coach Eric Steele.

-Derby have only five players contracted for next season, are under a transfer embargo and unable to renew contracts as they remain in administration.
+Derby have only five players contracted for next season, are under a transfer embargo and cannot renew contracts as they remain in administration.

 Rooney has not paid a transfer fee for any player - signing only free agents and loans - during his time in charge.